Fatma Al-Nuaimi: Qatar learning from Tokyo Olympics in an aim to 'Deliver Amazing' at the 2022 World Cup | Goal.com

 "When the pandemic started we were distributing masks, hand sanitizers at all World Cup sites.
 We made sure to have isolation rooms at all official sites and the temperature was to be tested twice a day.
 Here in Doha, the pandemic has been largely controlled.
 We hope that in two years' time and with the news of 90 per cent vaccine trial success, things will, later on, turn out good," she added on a hopeful note.

 Ever since Qatar won the hosting rights for the 2022 World Cup, the SC officials have been in conversations with major sporting events around the world, trying to pick the best practices and learn from them.
-Now with Covid-19 making an unwelcome appearance, Al-Nuaimi revealed that SC officials have been in conversations with the Tokyo Olympics organisers among other events.
+Now with Covid-19 making an unwelcome appearance, Al-Nuaimi revealed that SC officials have been in conversations with several sports organisations.

 The Tokyo Olympics is set to be held in 2021 now and will come right on the heels of the pandemic.
 In fact, it will be the first global event of that magnitude to be held after the pandemic struck.
 Al-Nuaimi explained that Qatar are in close conversations with those in Japan to learn and observe the challenges of holding a global event in such trying circumstances.